Flanderization: Examples

 Flanderization is a widespread phenomenon in serialized fiction.
-In its originating show of The Simpsons, it has been discussed both in the context of Ned Flanders and as relating to other characters; Lisa Simpson has been discussed as a classic example of the phenomenon, having been even more flanderized than Flanders himself.
+In its originating show of The Simpsons, it has been discussed both in the context of Ned Flanders and as relating to other characters; Lisa Simpson has been discussed as a classic example of the phenomenon, having debatably been even more Flanderized than Flanders himself.
 The specific case of Ned Flanders has been discussed as a symptom of the general decline of The Simpsons, once one of the most popular sitcoms in television history and once known for how dynamic its characters were.

-Other works have also been criticized for Flanderization.
+Other works have also been criticized as going through Flanderization, usually (but not exclusively) in television series.
 Several characters in the American version of The Office, such as Kevin Malone, have been referred to by the term.
+Dinesh from Silicon Valley is a lesser example of Flanderization, specifically in the show's final two seasons with the departure of T.J.
+Miller as Erlich Bachman.

-Family Guy has also been highlighted as a prominent example, particularly with the characters of Brian and Peter Griffin.
-Other television shows criticized for flanderization include SpongeBob SquarePants, Silicon Valley, and Dragon Ball Super.
+Outside of The Simpsons, Family Guy has been highlighted as one of the most prominent examples in animation, particularly with the characters of Peter and Brian Griffin.
+Other animated series criticized for Flanderization include SpongeBob SquarePants and The Fairly OddParents.

 Though the primary reference for Flanderization is in television, other fictional media can also have characters exhibit Flanderization.
-Many film characters have been described as being slandered in a sequel or franchise compared to their original portrayal.
+Many film characters have been described as being Flanderized in a sequel or franchise compared to their original portrayal.
 Flanderization in cinema is particularly prevalent in horror films, especially slasher films.
 Flanderization has also been described as a pitfall for tabletop role-playing games, where complex characters are often played for long periods of time by amateur writers.
 The practice of building roleplay characters around single quirks has been mentioned as a frequent cause of Flanderization.
-As well as player characters, non-player characters in role-playing games are frequently slandered, due to the need for a single game master to play multiple characters.
+As well as player characters, non-player characters in role-playing games are frequently Flanderized, due to the need for a single game master to play multiple characters.

-Flanderization has also been discussed in the context of real-world phenomena, such as subcultures that are slandered by the mainstream culture into simpler and more accessible forms; one example of this is the beatnik stereotype of the Beat Generation.
+Flanderization has also been discussed in the context of real-world phenomena, such as subcultures that are Flanderized by the mainstream culture into simpler and more accessible forms; one example of this is the beatnik stereotype of the Beat Generation.
 Another example of real-world Flanderization is the tendency for musicians, especially those associated with social media such as TikTok and SoundCloud, to simplify their musical personas after finding some commercial success.
 Musicians accused of Flanderization include Lil Pump, Lil Yachty, and Flo Milli.